Meet the Team

 Sarah Levitt

-Sarah is our Lead Nurse for Critical Care and completed her PGDip in Paediatric Nursing at City University following the completion of a Bachelor of Medical Science Degree at Birmingham University.
-She has worked in both District General Hospitals and in Tertiary centres in a variety of fields and combining these experiences to improve healthcare for children and young people across the region is where her passion lies, particularly when it comes to critical care and the deteriorating patient.
-She is currently completing a Senior Leader Masters Degree Apprenticeship with Henley Business School.
+Sarah is our Lead Nurse for Critical Care and completed her PgDip in Paediatric Nursing at City University following the completion of a Bachelor of Medical Science Degree at Birmingham University.
+She has worked in both District General Hospital an Tertiary Centres in a variety of fields including PICU.
+Combining these experiences to improve healthcare for children and young people across the region is where her passion lies, particularly when it comes to critical care and the deteriorating patient.
+She has also recently completed a Senior Leader Masters Degree Apprenticeship with Henley Business School.

 Before this post she worked as a Clinical Nurse Educator and also supported Governance, multidisciplinary working and recruitment within the team.
 Professionalism, supporting and developing a resilient workforce for the changing paediatric landscape along with education and training has always been a priority and is something she will continue to focus on within the Network.